• Jewellery & Craft Gallery

 Stud earrings are also available with earring posts made of sterling silver (or for gold studs, with gold filled earring posts) Read on for more information…

-Types of Earring Hooks
+Types of Earring Hooks (also known as Earring Wires)

 More on plated metals;